 But times were changing in the hospital industry, as the country was seeing a national trend away from independent hospitals and toward larger, multi-hospital corporations.
 Blain had been absorbed by the Detroit-Macomb Hospitals Corp.

 As Detroit entered the 1980s, it also was deemed that there was an excess number of beds in southeast Michigan.
 Because extra hospitals and beds increase health-care costs, and because hospitals often tried to fill those beds with people who did not need to be hospitalized, the state sought to close and consolidate.

 In 1981, the Comprehensive Health Planning Agency of Southeastern Michigan approved a bed-reduction plan that called for the getting rid of Blain and another of Detroit-Macomb Hospitals' locations, the Charles Godwin Jennings Hospital.
 Detroit-Macomb sued, and the CHPASM agreed out of court to support combining Jennings and Blain into one hospital, thus reducing the number of beds in the region.

 In 1984, a proposed 315-bed Jennings-Blain Memorial Hospital was proposed for the corner of East Jefferson and Seyburn.
 It was to be finished in 1986 and replace the 117-bed Blain, the 300-bed Detroit Memorial Hospital on St. Antoine, and the 126-bed Jennings Hospital.

 The old Blain building closed in 1987 and the original section of the building was then demolished.

 Blain-Jennings was later merged into the St. John Health System.

-In August 1997, the Detroit Free Press reported that the 1968 addition would be converted into a 66,000-square-foot office facility.
+In August 1997, the Detroit Free Press reported that the 1961 and '68 additions would be converted into a 66,000-square-foot office facility.
 That portion survives today and is home to the Detroit Police Department's Gaming Division.